ConnectedMakers/NBA-Predict/README.md

 # NBA-Predict
 A repository dedicated to finding and executing high percentage bets on sporting events.

-We are utilizing these sites for our data. https://stats.nba.com/
+We are utilizing these sites for our data collection. https://stats.nba.com/

 http://data.nba.net/10s/prod/v1/today.json